-- (a) An [act or practice] by a person to which this [act] applies is a violation of [the state'sconsumer protection law] if the act or practice: - (1) substantially fails to comply with this [act]; or - 22 (2) deprives an individual of a right under this [act]. - 23 (b) The authority of the [Attorney General] to bring an action to enforce [the state's
+- (a) An [act or practice] by a person to which this [act] applies is a violation of [the state's consumer protection law] if the act or practice: - (1) substantially fails to comply with this [act]; or - 22 (2) deprives an individual of a right under this [act]. - 23 (b) The authority of the [Attorney General] to bring an action to enforce [the state's

-1 consumer protection law] includes enforcement of this [act].
-2 (c) The [Attorney General] may adopt rules to implement this [act] under [the state's 3 administrative procedure act].
-4 (d) In adopting rules and in bringing an enforcement action under this section the 5 [Attorney General] shall consider the need to promote predictability for covered entities and 6 uniformity among the states by: 7 (1) examining and, when appropriate, adopting rules consistent with rules adopted 8 in other states; and 9 (2) giving deference to any voluntary consensus standards developed consistent 10 with the requirements of this [act].
-11 12 Legislative Note: In subsection (a), the state should cite to the state's consumer protection law and should use the term for unfair practice that is used in that law.
+2 (c) The [Attorney General] may adopt rules to implement this [act] under [the state's Commented [JH65]: This defeats uniformity administrative procedure act].
+3 4 (d) In adopting rules and in bringing an enforcement action under this section the 5 [Attorney General] shall consider the need to promote predictability for covered entities and uniformity among the states by: 6 7 (1) examining and, when appropriate, adopting rules consistent with rules adopted 8 in other states; and 9 (2) giving deference to any voluntary consensus standards developed consistent 10 with the requirements of this [act].
+11 Legislative Note: In subsection (a), the state should cite to the state's consumer protection law 12 and should use the term for unfair practice that is used in that law.
 13 14 Need another legislative note about the state's administrative procedure act.
 15 16 SECTION 16.
 PRIVATE CAUSE OF ACTION.
-17 (a) A person may bring a private action for equitable relief, including an injunction, 18 against a controller or processor that processes the individual's personal data in violation of this 19 [act] and in a manner that would be reasonably likely to cause identifiable harm.
-20 (b) A person may bring a private action for damages against a controller, processor, or 21 person that knowingly engages in a prohibited data practice in violation of this [act] in a manner 22 that would reasonably foreseeably cause, or is likely to cause, any of the following: 23 (1) financial, physical, or reputational injury to a person; 24 (2) physical or other intrusions upon the solitude or seclusion of a person or a person's 25 private affairs or concerns, where such intrusion would be highly offensive to a reasonable person; 26 (3) increased risk of subjecting a person to discrimination in violation of any state or
+Commented [JH66]: We oppose a private right of action 17 (a) A person may bring a private action for equitable relief, including an injunction, 18 against a controller or processor that processes the individual's personal data in violation of this 19 [act] and in a manner that would be reasonably likely to cause identifiable harm.
+Commented [HJ67]: Likelihood is a somewhat fuzzy standard that may raise standing issues.
+20 (b) A person may bring a private action for damages against a controller, processor, or 21 person that knowingly engages in a prohibited data practice in violation of this [act] in a manner 22 that would reasonably foreseeably cause, or is likely to cause, any of the following: 23 (1) financial, physical, or reputational injury to a person; 24 (2) physical or other intrusions upon the solitude or seclusion of a person or a person's 25 private affairs or concerns, where such intrusion would be highly offensive to a reasonable person; 26 (3) increased risk of subjecting a person to discrimination in violation of any state or consumer protection law] includes enforcement of this [act].